 While it can be a great feeling to be awarded a government contract, it can also be quite expensive to complete assigned jobs.
 Some companies will struggle to cover operational costs of a particular project and still fund other projects and jobs.

-A major cash crunch can occur which can paralyze the company.
+Working capital problems can occur which can paralyze the company.
 There may not be enough to pay personnel and also cover expenses.
 One way for a company to get the cash that they need is to sell their government contract invoices to a factoring company.

 After a company has finished a government contract job, they will prepare and send an invoice.
 The government may not pay right away.
-In fact it could take 1-2 months before they send payment.
+In fact, it could take 1-2 months before they send payment.
 In the meantime, the company will be out of the money that went towards operational expenses to complete the job.
 Without any income directly from this job, the company could be cash poor.
 For a large company with a good deal of income, this may be a bit inconvenient but it won’t put their company at risk or cause them to be unable to fulfill other commitments or jobs.

 However, for smaller businesses, having to wait 1-2 months to get paid for an expensive job, this could effectively shut down their operations, making it impossible to generate any other additional income.
 Government contract factoring gives them a way to get the money they need to sustain their business.